Delhi: Girl injured after man tries to drag her inside car | www.lokmattimes.com

 Delhi: Girl injured after man tries to drag her inside car

-New Delhi, Jan 4 A 19-year-old girl was injured after a man tried to drag her inside his ...
+New Delhi, Jan 4 A 19-year-old girl was injured when a man tried to drag her inside his ...

-New Delhi, Jan 4 A 19-year-old girl was injured after a man tried to drag her inside his car in Delhi's Pandav Nagar, police said on Wednesday, adding that a manhunt is underway to nab the absconding accused.
+New Delhi, Jan 4 A 19-year-old girl was injured when a man tried to drag her inside his car in Delhi's Pandav Nagar, police said on Wednesday.

+The accused, 27-year-old Yagvender Yadav, a resident of Shashi Garden, who was on the run after the incident has now been arrested, said an official.

-Earlier sources had said that the accused even threatened the girl with acid attack when she refused to get inside the car.
+Earlier, sources had said that the accused even threatened the girl with an acid attack when she refused to get inside the car.

 "On the basis of the complaint on January 1, an FIR under sections 341 (wrongful restraint), 506 (criminal intimidation) was immediately registered," Guguloth said.

-The victim's statement was recorded under section 164 code of criminal procedure (CrPC) by the Magistrate and sections 354-B (use of criminal force on any woman or abets such act with the intention of disrobing) and 354-D (stalking) were added to the FIR.
+The victim's statement was recorded under section 164 of the Code of Criminal Procedure (CrPC) by a magistrate and also sections 354-B (use of criminal force on any woman or abetment to such act with the intention of disrobing) and 354-D (stalking).
+These were added to the FIR.

 Disclaimer: This post has been auto-published from an agency feed without any modifications to the text and has not been reviewed by an editorOpen in app